 But if the heat is making her sweat, Oladokun doesn’t let it show.
 Her line bobbing on the water as she untangles big feelings about climate change and social justice, the video ends with the unbothered folk-pop poet lighting a loose joint on a burning globe.
 And why not?
 As she’s quick to remind listeners: “Life’s always been a little dangerous.”

-“That is a song everybody sings along to at shows: the queer couple in crop tops, the old fishermen in the back and the aunties sitting at the table on the second level,” Oladokun told Boulder Weekly from her Nashville studio ahead of the artist’s headlining Bluebird Music Festival appearance on April 20.
+“That is a song everybody sings along to at shows: the queer couple in crop tops, the old fishermen in the back and the aunties sitting at the table on the second level,” Oladokun tells Boulder Weekly from her Nashville studio ahead of the artist’s headlining Bluebird Music Festival appearance on April 20.
 “I love it, because the song is both biographical and also just about how much I don’t like change, which I think is pretty human.
 Like, when HBO Max switched to Max — I still haven’t gotten over it.

 “I was born right before the L.A. riots, and I was writing this music during the more recent civil rights uprisings in the States,” she continues.
 “I hate change, but I’m also living on this planet, where it seems like things change fast and not at all.”